TheNickDeveloper/EmployeeInfoReviewer/README.md

 # EmployeeInfoReviewer
-ASP.NET Core API feat Angular8 by using SQL Server and MongoDB.
+ASP.NET Core API feat Angular8 by using SQL Server, Sqlite, or MongoDB.
 An web app that use employee information as CURD practice.

 ## Technique Apply
 #### Web API